 - VA deployment is supported only on KVM on supported Red Hat Linux and Ubuntu Linux versions

-Umbrella generates and downloads an .OVA template unique to your deployment.
+Umbrella generates and downloads a .tar file unique to your deployment.

-- Extract the downloaded OVA file to retrieve the vmdk files.
+d.
+Extract the downloaded.ova file to retrieve the vmdk files.

 qemu-img convert -f vmdk -O qcow2 forwarder-va.vmdk forwarder-va.qcow2